GIS-enthusiast/SQL-Cheat-Sheet/README.md

 # SQL/PostGIS-Cheat-Sheet

+Personal cheatsheet and helpful tidbits in a quest to work with Postgres and PostGIS.
 If you happen accross this README in your search to refresh or learn SQL then I absolutely recommend reading this book available online for free: http://www.sqlrun.com/

-Paul Ramsey's Crunchy Data Blog: https://info.crunchydata.com/blog/author/paul-ramsey
+Paul Ramsey's Crunchy Data Blog: https://info.crunchydata.com/blog/author/paul-ramsey Check out pg_tileserv: https://github.com/CrunchyData/pg_tileserv and pg_featurserv: https://github.com/CrunchyData/pg_featureserv

 # SQL-Cheat-Sheet